MA, USA

 Salem's resistance to British authority emerged years before the crisis of 1774-1775.
 When Parliament imposed the Townshend Acts in 1767, establishing a Board of Customs Commissioners in Boston to enforce duties on imported goods, Salem's merchants were among the first to push back.
 The customs apparatus threatened to strangle the commercial lifeblood of every Massachusetts port, and Salem — then one of the busiest harbors in British North America — had more to lose than most.
 Merchants and ship captains openly resisted the commissioners' authority, refusing to cooperate with inspections and organizing boycotts of British goods.
 This was no abstract political protest; it was men like Richard Derby Sr., one of Salem's wealthiest ship owners, putting their fortunes on the line.
 Derby, whose wharf and warehouse complex dominated Salem's waterfront, understood that compliance with British trade regulations meant economic subjugation.
 His defiance in the late 1760s and early 1770s set the tone for a community that would prove remarkably unified when the crisis deepened.

 That crisis arrived in full force in 1774, when Parliament passed the Massachusetts Government Act — one of the so-called Coercive Acts — which effectively dissolved the colony's self-governance.
+The act, receiving royal assent on May 20, 1774, stripped the General Assembly of its charter right to elect the Council and prescribed that Council members would henceforth be appointed by the king.
 General Thomas Gage, the royal governor, moved the seat of provincial government from Boston to Salem in June 1774, believing that Salem's merchants might prove more pliable than Boston's radicals.
 He was spectacularly wrong.
 Rather than isolating the rebellion, Gage had brought it to a town already seething with resentment.
-Salem served as the provincial capital for several critical months, and during that period the town became the epicenter of organized resistance.
-The General Court met in Salem, and its members used the opportunity to lay the groundwork for a provincial congress that would operate independently of royal authority.
-When Gage dissolved the assembly, the delegates simply reconvened on their own terms.
+Salem's Whig inhabitants were so hostile that Gage could not even take up residence in the new capital; he was compelled to find housing in nearby Danvers, from where he issued a succession of proclamations.
+Salem's wharves and warehouses were thrown open to Boston merchants who had lost their businesses under the Boston Port Act, deepening the bonds between the two towns.